Transactions

 You can also access your transactions repository while working on apps or modules.
 To do that, click Transaction in your app or module's Overview, as shown below.
 The transactions Overview will open on the branch selected as dependency for your app or module.

 There are three main actions you can perform from this page: export, import and create transactions.
 You can export configurable transactions with their dependencies, such as action libraries, external services and lambda libraries, and then import them in another environment.
-Lastly, you can create a configurable or native transaction.
+Lastly, you can create a configurable transaction.

 To edit a transaction, hover over a transaction and click the pencil icon next to the transaction you want to edit.
 Additionally, the Run and Duplicate options appear.
 Click Run to test a transaction's functionality or Duplicate to create a replica of the selected transaction.